juniomata/30DaysMapChallenge/README.md

 ## 28. The Blue Planet

 **Mississippi River Relative Elevation Model (REM)**
 For Day 28 of Blue Planet, I chose to visualize a river.
 I explored the Mississippi River that crosses Arkansas using a Relative Elevation Model (REM) to visualize its topography and surrounding landscapes.
-This is my first time creating this kind of visualization, and I followed Daniel Jahn's ([notebook](https://github.com/DahnJ/REM-xarray)).
+This is my first time creating this kind of visualization, and I followed [Daniel Jahn's notebook](https://colab.research.google.com/github/DahnJ/REM-xarray/blob/master/rem-in-xarray-tutorial.ipynb).
 It was challenging but fun to try!

 <div style="text-align: center;"><img src="day28_blueplanet/day28_mississippi_rem.png" style="width:50%;"></div>